f5devcentral/f5-agility-labs-xc/docs/class4/module2/lab4.rst

 **Narrative:**

 Now that the globally available frontend has been deployed, it's time to start working on **Deliverable #2** and configure backend connectivity.
 Since Network Connect does **NOT** support IP overlap, we will configure the XC Nodes with App Connect proxies.
-Recall that Network Connect, connects networks by using the XC Nodes as Software-Defined Routers and App Connect uses the XC Nodes as Software-Defined Proxies to connect applications.
+Recall that Network Connect joins networks by using the XC Nodes as Software-Defined Routers and App Connect uses the XC Nodes as Software-Defined Proxies to connect applications.
 Think...NetworkAAS or ProxyAAS.

 |